-Managing:
+Managing

 The Fund's exposure to climate risk is managed through the continued development of an integrated selection and monitoring framework for Fund assets.
-Climate change, one of four engagement themes identified in our Responsible Investment Framework for 2019-2023, has been an area for targeted engagement for many years.
-Mitigation of climate risk includes the inclusion of climate-related risk factors in employer covenant indicators.
+Climate Change and the Net Zero Transition is one of the Fund's four engagement themes for the period.
+2023-2027 and is included within the Fund's Responsible Investment Framework 2024.

-Annual training sessions on climate change are held for our Officers and governing bodies to enhance knowledge and skills to assess climate risks and ensure they are integrated into the Fund's overall risk management.
+Annual training sessions on climate change are held for our Officers and Governing Bodies to enhance knowledge and skills to assess climate risks and ensure they are integrated into the Fund's overall risk management.